-We study animal behaviour, ecology and evolution, focusing on birds as research organisms.
+We study animal behaviour, ecology and evolution, focusing mostly on birds as research organisms.

 Our fields of interest cover a wide range of topics including social, sexual and parental behaviour and adaptation to environmental changes such as habitat urbanization and climate change.

 Photo credits (from left to right): G. Seress | R.P.
 Freckleton | N. Fresneau